igorvasiak/docs-ivycore/docs/pages/utilities/textureutils.rst

 **GET HELP**
 ------------

-`Join this Discord server <https://discord.gg/CvG3p7Q>`_ to get help, suggest new features, and vote on future updates!
+`Join this Discord server <https://discord.gg/CvG3p7Q>`_ to get help from the community, suggest new features, and vote on future updates!

 .. seealso::

-    - IvyTextureExtensions
+    - NutTextureExtensions
     - Sprite.Create